-In the event of dismissal, you are often entitled to a transition allowance.
-Sometimes an even higher severance payment can be agreed upon, for instance in a settlement agreement.
+Upon dismissal, you are in many cases entitled to a transition payment.
+Sometimes, on top of that, a higher severance payment can be agreed upon, for example in a settlement agreement.
 The difference between these payments is substantial and the financial consequences for you as an employee can be considerable.

-In this article, we explain how the transition allowance works, when you are entitled to a higher payment, and how to get the most out of your dismissal.
+In this article, we explain how the transition payment works, when you are entitled to a higher payment, and how to get the most out of your termination.

-The transition allowance is the legal severance payment that an employer is obliged to pay in case of:
+The transition payment is the statutory severance payment that an employer is required to pay upon:

 -